0x3st/sandai/README.md

 ## philosophy

+### What do we appeal

+Actually, we don't have a virtual list of our proposal.
+Instead, we have foundmental principles to deal with certain questions.

+We propose a plaint sexual identity, equal respect for human, better treats for workers in terrible circumstances, no discrimination, and so on.
+We are born with the right to equally live on the shared world.
+Thus, everyone should have their own rights though they maybe stolen by other corporations or govs, however, should be fully recognized and respected.

+We against monopolists, capitalists, exploitation of any kind even it is from any authorities like Uncle Sam.

+You can check out our [principles](/#/principles).
 ### The name of us

-This organization is named after a Chinese phrase "传三代" (pass down to three gens).
+This organization is named after a Chinese phrase `"传三代"` (pass down to three gens).
 The founder wanted Sandai could live longer and pass down its unique philosophy to more people and later gens.

 Meanwhile, the following "Ltd" doesn't means it is a limited company but a organization that limits its amount of members.
 The reason for this will be explained as follows.